mipimipi/smsync/README.md

 ### Synchronization Process

-Coming back to the example above.
+Coming back to the [example above](#config).
 Let's assume the config file `smsync.yaml` is stored in `/home/musiclover/Music/SLAVE`.
-To execute smsync for the slave open a terminal and enter
+To execute smsync for the slave, open a terminal and enter

     $ cd /home/musiclover/Music/SLAVE
     $ smsync

 The synchronization process is executed in the following steps:

 1. smsync reads the configuration file in `/home/musiclover/Music/SLAVE`.
-A summary of the configuration is shown and the user is asked for confirmation.
+A summary of the configuration is shown and (if smsync hasn't been called with the option ' --yes`) the user is asked for confirmation.

 1. smsync determines all files and directories of the master, that have changed since the last synchronization.
 In our example, there was no synchronization before (as otherwise the configuration file would have an entry `last_sync` that contained the time stamp of the last synchronization).
-Depending on the number of files, this could take a few minutes. smsync displays how many directories and files need to be synchronized and again, the user is asked for confirmation.
+Depending on the number of files, this could take a few minutes. smsync displays how many directories and files need to be synchronized and again, the user is asked for confirmation (if smsync hasn't been called with the option ' --yes`).

 1. The replication / conversion of files and directories is executed. smsync shows the progress and an estimation of the remaining time and the end time: